profshanks/profshanks.github.io/FYE_Retention.md

 -   Predicting student behavior is extremely difficult; proceed with caution
 -   Improving the quality of the data is hugely influential.
 -   Building the survey with the analysis in mind is a best practice; keep iterating the survey.
--   This kind of data almost forces a model to overfit; knowing when to quit tuning is key.
+-   The complexity of the belonging-oriented data makes the model prone to overfitting; knowing when to quit tuning is key.
 -   Is the data from a belonging survey usefully predictive? **It Depends...**

 ## The Process